FTSmartAudit: A Knowledge Distillation-Enhanced Framework for Automated Smart Contract Auditing Using Fine-Tuned LLMs: Evaluation

 To comprehensively measure the model's capabilities, we need robust validation datasets.
 As mentioned in \cite{zhang2023demystifying}, vulnerabilities in smart contracts can be categorized as either machine-auditable or machine-unauditable.
 Their survey indicates that existing tools can detect machine-auditable vulnerabilities, with more than 80\% of exploitable bugs falling into this category.
 Some vulnerabilities are too complex or subtle and require the expertise of multiple human auditors.
-In our study, we refer to these machine-auditable vulnerabilities as ``detectable vulnerabilities" and these machine-unauditable vulnerabilities as ``undetectable vulnerabilities".
-We utilize three validation datasets: the Detectable dataset, the Contest dataset, and the Real-world dataset.
+Thus, for the consideration of detection difficulty, we utilize three validation datasets: Standard Vulnerability set, Real-world Contracts set, and CVE set.